 Recommendations for design

-We are currently shortlisting the community’s priorities for the Chelsea Road area against a range of criteria, including costs and practicalities.
+We have shortlisted the community’s priorities for the Chelsea Road area against a range of criteria, including costs and practicalities.

 When available, you will be able to read the reports on this web page.
-This will include the prioritisation workshop report, the recommendation criteria and the single member decision report with the recommended shortlist for the LN area.
+This will include the prioritisation workshop report, the recommendation criteria and the recommended shortlist for the LN area.

-Please subscribe to our newsletter to be informed of progress.
+Subscribe to our newsletter.
 If you would like to receive this newsletter in another format please contact us using the details below.